Used the trade names Aceedeecee

 (1961) the name American Doll & Toy Company was sometimes used.

-and name used on their early mama and character dolls.
+used on their early mama and character dolls.
 Best known for the 1928 composition dolls; Campbell

 Kids, Puggy and Sally dolls, later noted dolls were the Tiny Tears and Betsy McCall dolls.